Acoustic Neuroma Treatment

 For More Information 855-855-6484

 Duke experts regularly treat rare, noncancerous growths called acoustic neuromas (also called vestibular schwannomas) found on the nerves responsible for balance and hearing.
 Preserving your hearing and balance, avoiding or minimizing facial paralysis, and reducing your pain are equally important goals.
-We continually evaluate how we can maximize your quality of life during and after treatment.
+We continually evaluate how to maximize your quality of life during and after acoustic neuroma treatment.

 Matching Results